Keep the Aspidistra Flying: Plot summary

-Gordon and Rosemary have little time together—she works late and lives in a hostel, and his 'bitch of a landlady' forbids female visitors to her tenants.
-Then one evening, having headed southward and having been thinking about women—this women business in general, and Rosemary in particular—he happens to see Rosemary in a street market.
-Rosemary won't have sex with him but she wants to spend a Sunday with him, right out in the country, near Burnham Beeches.
+Gordon and Rosemary have little time together — she works late and lives in a hostel, and his "bitch of a landlady" forbids female visitors to her tenants.
+Then, one evening, having headed southward and having been thinking about "this women business" in general and Rosemary in particular, Gordon happens to see Rosemary in a street market.
+Rosemary refuses to have sex with him, but she wants to spend a Sunday with him, right out in the country, near Burnham Beeches.
 At their parting, as he takes the tram from Tottenham Court Road back to his bedsit, he is happy and feels that somehow it is agreed between them that Rosemary is going to be his mistress.
-However, what was intended as a pleasant day out away from London's grime turns into a disaster when, though hungry, they opt to pass by a 'rather low-looking' pub, and then, not able to find another pub, are forced to eat an unappetising lunch at a fancy, overpriced hotel.
+However, what was intended as a pleasant day out away from London's grime turns into a disaster when, though they are hungry, they opt to pass by a "rather low-looking" pub, and then, not able to find another pub, are forced to eat an unappetising lunch at an overpriced fancy hotel.
 Gordon has to pay the bill with all the money he had set aside for their jaunt and worries about having to borrow money from Rosemary.
-Out in the countryside again, they are about to have sex for the first time when she violently pushes him back—he wasn't going to use contraception.
-He rails at her; "Money again, you see! ...
+Out in the countryside again, they are about to have sex for the first time when she violently pushes him back because he was not going to use contraception.
+He rails at her: "Money again, you see! ...
 You say you 'can't' have a baby. ...
 You mean you daren't; because you'd lose your job and I've got no money and all of us would starve."

-Having sent a poem to an American publication, Gordon suddenly receives from them a cheque worth ten pounds—a considerable sum for him at the time.
-He intends to set aside half for his sister Julia, who has always been there to lend him money and support.
-He treats Rosemary and Ravelston to dinner, which begins well, but the evening deteriorates as it proceeds.
-Gordon, drunk, tries to force himself upon Rosemary but she angrily rebukes him and leaves.
+Having sent a poem to an American publication, Gordon suddenly receives from them a cheque worth ten pounds, a considerable sum for him at the time (£10 in 1934 equates to £592.20 in 2023.).
+He intends to set aside half for his sister Julia, who has always given him money and support.
+He treats Rosemary and Ravelston to dinner: it begins well, but deteriorates as Gordon, drunk, tries to force himself on Rosemary.
+She angrily rebukes him and leaves.
 Gordon continues drinking, drags Ravelston with him to visit a pair of prostitutes, and ends up broke and in a police cell the next morning.
-He is guilt-ridden over the thought of being unable to pay his sister back the money he owes her, because his £5 note is gone, given to, or stolen by, one of the prostitutes.
+He is guilt-ridden over the thought of being unable to pay his sister back the money he owes her, because his five-pound note has been given to, or stolen by, one of the prostitutes.